nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 #### 3.4.1.
 Showing a list of commands available: `help`
 (by Zeyu)

+This command shows a list of commands available.

+Format: `help`

+Here is a key point:
+* This command can be **called from any Level**

+Example of usage:
+* At Any Level: enter the command `help`
+* Here is part of the expected output, the whole output is a list of all commands useage:
+* After knowing waht are the commands, you can try any commands on the correct level.

 #### 3.4.4.
 Viewing the revision history: `history`
 (by Zeyu)

+You can view the revision completed in the session/in a day by using this command.

+Format:<br>
+`history`<br>
+`history DATE`<br>

+Here are some key points:
+* This command can be **called from any Level**
+* If you enter `history`, Kaji will show the revision completed today (the day you enter `history`).
+* If you enter `history DATE`, the `DATE` need to be in the format of yyyy-mm-dd, then Kaji will show the revision completed on the given date.

+Example of usage (`history` format):
+* At Any Level: enter the command `history`
+* Here is the expected output:

+Example of usage (`history DATE` format):
+* At Any Level: enter the command `history 2020-10-30`
+* Here is the expected output:
+* After knowing the revision you have completed, you can try any commands on the correct level.

 #### 3.4.6.
 Exiting the program: `exit`
 (by Zeyu)

+You can exit Kaji by using this command.

+Format: `exit`

+Example of usage:
+* At Any Level: enter the command `exit`
+* Here is the expected output:

 ### 4.5 Scheduling In KAJI
 (by Yan An)